 Building a Balatro-lite game with vanilla web tech

 I’ve spent countless hours playing Balatro, and I’ve always wanted to create my own game with similar mechanics.
-When TrinketOS announced a game jam, it was the perfect opportunity to make it happen.
+When TrinketOS announced a game jam, it was the perfect excuse to make it happen.

-The result was Stellante - a space zodiac themed card game.
-Play poker hands to progress through antes, buy jokers that modify scoring, and face boss blinds based on zodiac signs reimagined as spacecraft.
+I called it Stellante - a zodiac-themed Balatro-lite.
+Poker hands to progress through antes, ships (jokers) that modify scoring, boss blinds based on zodiac signs reimagined as spacecraft.
 The name comes from “Stellar” (space) and “Ante” (the poker term for progression).

 You can play it at omgmog.net/stellante.